-Are head collars bad for dogs?
 Not at all.
-They are used by many respected organisations such as the Guide Dogs Australia, RSPCA & Dogs Trust.
-Many trainers, training schools, veterinarians and rescue shelters sell and promote them.
+They are used by many respected organisations such as Irish Guide Dogs, ISPCA & Dogs Trust.
+Many trainers, training schools, veterinarians and rescue shelters recommend them as part of their training programmes.

-Collars that fasten under the chin tend to close your dog’s mouth when pressure is applied to the lead.
-Others allow your dog to keep her mouth open so that she can breathe and pant.
-There is no real benefit in clamping the mouth shut when teaching a dog to walk to heel.
+Head collars that fasten under the chin tend to close your dog’s mouth when pressure is applied to the lead but there is no real benefit in clamping your dog’s mouth shut if all we are doing is teaching her to walk to heel.

 How do you fit a head collar?

-How do you put on a head collar?
-Each brand of head collar will have its own unique fitting instructions and it's important that you follow these closely for the comfort and safety of your dog.
+Each brand of head collar has its own unique fitting instructions.
+It's important that you follow these closely for the comfort and safety of your dog.